mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 through them methodically, with a full catalogue of results and conclusions, for entry into the Contact Log.

-Contact must always remember that any potentially superior life- form may still be harmed and/or impacted by any 'less' intelligent entity, through an accident/mistake in the course of the interaction.
+Contact must always remember that any potentially superior life-form may still be harmed and/or impacted by any 'less' intelligent entity, through an accident/mistake in the course of the interaction.
 On a potentially less severe level, sometimes this will be an error in the use/misuse of language that initiates a negative and/or